C2C CTF Writeups

 # 4. Write Shellcode via PUT to /proc/self/mem

-# i need to seek to target_addr.
+# We need to seek to target_addr.

 # process_put(path, offset, content)